Know What to Choose for IELTS Test - British or American English

-So, which English is for me?
+Which English is perfect for me?

 Here are the two most important links that can help you get a good grip on different vocabularies.

-- The list of American and British English spellings i.e. the difference by Tysto
+- The list of American and British English spellings, i.e. the difference by Tysto

 You may have a glance at the list of spellings to use in your IELTS exams.
 Remember, the good lexicon will help you get higher bands score in IELTS.